FOREX RISK DISCLOSURE:

 The National Futures Association (NFA) and CFTC (Commodity Futures Trading Commission), the regulatory agencies for the forex and futures market in the United States, require that customers be informed about potential risks in the forex market.
 If you don't understand any of the information provided on this page, please contact us or seek advice from an independent financial advisor.

-Off-exchange foreign currency trading on margin carries a high level of risk and may not be suitable for all investors.
+Risk Associated with Forex Trading Off-exchange foreign currency trading on margin carries a high level of risk and may not be suitable for all investors.
 The high degree of leverage can work against you as well as for you.
 Before deciding to invest in foreign exchange you should carefully consider your investment objectives, level of experience, and risk appetite.

 The possibility exists that you could sustain a loss of some or all of your initial investment and, therefore, you should not invest money that you cannot afford to lose.
 You should be aware of all the risks associated with off-exchange foreign currency trading and seek advice from an independent financial advisor if you have any doubts.